Living the life of our dreams often feels like a rollercoaster ride, made of one big decision after another.

 The only honest answer is YOURSELF.

-You must decide to not blame anyone but yourself for falling short.
+You must decide not to blame anyone but yourself for falling short.

 2) Decide that you are sick and tired of not achieving your dream.

-Every year, his dream was rejected.
+Every year, they rejected his dream.

-He had created a picture of success and he made it come true because he was sick and tired of it not being true.
+He had created a picture of success and made it come true because he was sick and tired of it not being true.